JOMC/JOMC-Logging/jomc-logging-it/src/main/assembly/README.txt

     bin/testrunner (Unix)
     bin/testrunner.bat (Windows)

+  JDK 1.5

-    The 'lib/ext' directory contains Java archives needed to run the application with JDK 1.5.
+    The 'lib/ext' directory contains JDK extensions to setup using the 'java.ext.dirs' system property or another mechanism compatible to the JDK in use.

+    The 'lib/endorsed' directory contains updates to libraries part of the JDK to setup via the 'java.endorsed.dirs' system property or another mechanism compatible to the JDK in use.
+Use of these libraries may become necessary when encountering problems with the XML parsers of the JDK.

-    export JAVA_OPTS="-Djava.ext.dirs='path to lib/ext directory'".
+    export JAVA_OPTS="-Djava.ext.dirs='path to lib/ext directory' \
+                      -Djava.endorsed.dirs='path to lib/endorsed directory'".

     bin/testrunner (Unix)
     bin/testrunner.bat (Windows)